pschaeflein/BlogArticles/April 1 Troubleshooting Guide/article.md

 </tr><tr>
 <td>10</td>
 <td>Articles written on April 1</td>
-<td>Perhaps you noticed the date at the top of this article: it's April Fools day!
-And you'd be a fool to follow any of the previous advice!
-In fact, these are all behaviors I've noticed that make it more difficult to succeed, so please reverse each item above.</td>
+<td>Perhaps you noticed the date at the top of this article: it's April Fools day.
+And you'd be a fool to follow any of this advice!
+In fact, these are all common practices that make it harder to cure computer disorders, or at best, lead to short-term band-aids instead of addressing the cause of the affliction.
+For best results, reverse items 1-9.</td>
 </tr></table>

-I hope this has been helpful and that whatever problems technology throws at you, you find the cause and a solution that will work over time.
+I hope this has been helpful and that whatever plagues your technology, you find a solution that will work over time.
 And as always, thanks for reading!